-Iran vows ‘harsh’ response to US killing of top general
+Tensions soar as Iran vows to respond for Soleimani killing

 However, the attack may act as a deterrent for Iran and its allies to delay or restrain any potential response.
 Oil prices surged on news of the airstrike and markets were mixed.

-The killing promised to strain relations with Iraq’s government, which is allied with both Washington and Tehran and has been deeply worried about becoming a battleground in their rivalry.
-Iraqi politicians close to Iran called for the country to order U.S. forces out of the country.
+The killing promised to further strain relations with Iraq’s government, which is allied with both Washington and Tehran and has been deeply worried about becoming a battleground in their rivalry.
+Iraqi politicians close to Iran called for the country to order U.S. forces out.

 The Defense Department said it killed the 62-year-old Soleimani because he “was actively developing plans to attack American diplomats and service members in Iraq and throughout the region.”
 It also accused Soleimani of approving the orchestrated violent protests at the U.S. Embassy in Baghdad.

-The strike, on an access road near Baghdad’s airport, was carried out Friday by a U.S. drone, according to a U.S. official.
+The strike, on an access road near Baghdad’s airport, was carried out Friday by an American drone, according to a U.S. official.

 Soleimani had just disembarked from a plane arriving from either Syria or Lebanon, a senior Iraqi security official said.
 The blast tore his body to pieces along with that of Abu Mahdi al-Muhandis, deputy commander of the Iranian-backed militias in Iraq known as the Popular Mobilization Forces.
 A senior politician said Soleimani’s body was identified by the ring he wore.
-Iran’s state TV said Friday a total of 10 people were killed in the airstrike, including five Revolutionary Guard members and Soleimani’s son-in-law, whom he did not identify.
+Iran’s state TV said Friday 10 people were killed in the airstrike, including five Revolutionary Guard members and Soleimani’s son-in-law, whom he did not identify.

 The officials spoke on condition of anonymity because they were not authorized to talk to reporters.